roy-ganz/toql/book/src/4-derive/4-sql-expressions.md

 }
 ```

 Notice the `..` !
-This special alias will be replaced with the alias crated for _User_.
+This special alias will be replaced with the alias created for _User_.
 The generated SELECT might look like this:

 ```